jkempf42/kube-volttron/cluster-config/README.md

 ### Creating the `wg0` interface configuration file on the `central node`

-The next step is to create a configuration file for `central-node`.
-Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
-Edit the file to insert the following configuration:
+Edit the file `/etc/wireguard/wg0.conf` as superuser:

 	[Interface]
 	PrivateKey = <insert private key of central-node here>